Sponsor a Child

 While the "Sponsor a Child" programme is not a literal child adoption programme, you get to be part of a meaningful support movement in Singapore that makes the world a better place for minors stuck in situations they feel powerless in.
 Each child is uniquely sponsored by you so you get to not only support and better his or her life - but also get to build a meaningful relationship.

 Supporting a child away from Singapore through a children’s charity can seem daunting and uncertain.
-Ease your worries and fears of child sponsorship through our frequently asked questions (FAQs) or by contacting us at 69220100.
-You can also find out more about the child sponsorship programme here.
+Ease your worries and fears of Child Sponsorship through our Frequently Asked Questions (FAQs) or contact us at 6922 0144.
+Learn more about our Child Sponsorship programme.

 Request a Call Back